 Passover was the only Jewish holiday celebrated by my ultra-Communist and totally atheistic Jewish grandparents.
 I still remember fondly a special meal with a treat that was happening only once a year – matzo bread.
 Now I continue Passover tradition with my own daughter – we had friends over for a meal of crockpot lamb and the kids had fun looking for the Afikomen.
 We also read A Picture Book of Passover by David A Adler that gives an overview of the Bible story and describes how this holiday is celebrated by millions of Jews around the world.

 My husband is a big fan of Easter decorations.
 He was suggesting to decorate our house for Easter the week after a Valentine’s Day!
 We do a lot of blown eggs each year and, of course, there will be an Easter hunt on Easter Sunday even though our daughter doesn’t believe in Easter Bunny any longer.
 For Easter we read The Easter Egg by Jan Brett and The Easter Story by Brian Wildsmith.

-Anna is still very interested in chess and asked to be signed up for the next session of Chess afterschool for the spring season.
+Smarty is still very interested in chess and asked to be signed up for the next session of Chess afterschool for the spring season.
 I bought her a Chess Camp Volume 1 book – written by a Russian chess teacher and using a very Russian approach of chess problems to teach chess.
 This book is not an absolute beginners, since it has no text and no explanations, it’s really more for coaches of chess.
-Usually Anna and I work through a couple of pages of problems and then play a game.
+Usually Smarty and I work through a couple of pages of problems and then play a game.
 She can’t win against me yet, but she is working hard at it

 What good books did your kids read in March?